joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 console.log(str)
 ```

 We can use concatenation inside a loop to keep adding stuff  to a string.
-For example, let's say we want to print all the numbers between **1** and **5**, in the same line, seperated by commas.
+For example, let's say we want to print all the numbers between **1** and **5**, in the same line, separated by commas.
 We start by creating an empty string using `''` or `""`.
-We need javascript to know our variable is a string, otherwise it wouldn't know what do make of the `+` or `+=` operator.
+We need javascript to know our variable is a string, otherwise it wouldn't know what to make of the `+` or `+=` operator.

 ```js
 var str = ''